Zuruuh/mago.nvim/README.md

 - [x] Formatter (on save from LSP or :MagoFormat)
 - [x] Linter (show diagnostics on file save)
+- [x] Fix diagnostics with Code Actions
-- [ ] Fix with Diagnostics with Code Actions
+- [ ] Explain Rule with Code Actions
 - [ ] Analyzer
-- [ ] Explain Rule, with Code Actions

 ## Requirements